 If You Want to Be Seen in Our Office, You Must:

 Our lobbies are closed.
-You may not wait in the lobby.
 If you are dropping someone off for therapy, do not leave until the therapist comes out and waves them in.

 Everyone who enters our office must their wash hands before beginning a session.
 Your therapist will do likewise.

 In Suites C and D, please exit at the back door so you don't cross the lobby a second time.

 We need your help to protect our staff and the other clients we serve.
 Any clients unwilling to maintain infection management can't continue at our office.